 |164 279||32 085||1 387||49 271||8 948|

-Source: European Commission (in billions of euro, in 2011 prices)
+Source: European Commission (in EUR billion, in 2011 prices)

 The level of co-financing required in projects financed by the ERDF is geared to the development of the regions concerned.
 In the less developed regions (and outermost regions) the ERDF can finance up to 85% of the cost of the project.
 In the transition regions this can be up to 60% of the cost of the project, and in the more developed regions up to 50%.